Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

-- Peoples-Jones' 483 receiving yards (32.2 per game) lead all receivers on the Browns.
-He's been targeted 49 times and has registered 28 catches and three touchdowns.
+- This season Peoples-Jones has 28 receptions (on 49 targets) for a team-high 483 receiving yards (32.2 per game) and three touchdowns.

-- So far this season, 10.7% of the 458 passes thrown by his team have gone Peoples-Jones' way.
+- Peoples-Jones has been the target of 49 of his team's 458 passing attempts this season, or 10.7% of the target share.

-- Peoples-Jones has seen the ball thrown his way two times in the red zone this season, 4.0% of his team's 50 red zone pass attempts.
+- The Browns, who rank 19th in the NFL in points scored, have dropped back to pass 51.9% of the time while running the ball 48.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Peoples-Jones' matchup with the Steelers.